 If major changes are made to the plan, these should be reported to the Research Training Committee (KUF) on a special form.
 Such changes could include a change in supervisor, addition or removal of a supervisor, significant alterations to a research plan or significant changes to the thesis timetable.
 Decisions about a new study plan following a revision are taken by the Chair of the KUF.

-Admission and entry requirements for a doctoral student are principally regulated by the Higher Education Ordinance.
+Admission and entry requirements for a PhD student are principally regulated by the Higher Education Ordinance.

 The requirements for admission to doctoral-level education are that the applicant

 - Meets the general and specific entry requirements that the higher education institution may have laid down, and

 - Is considered in other respects to have the ability required to benefit from the study programme